-Pursuant to the Duncan Lake Joint Venture Agreement, Canadian Century has earned a cumulative 65% registered interest in the Duncan Lake Property.
+Pursuant to the Duncan Lake Joint Venture Agreement, Canadian Century holds a 65% registered (and beneficial) interest in the Duncan Lake Property.
+In addition, Canadian Century has funded expenditures on the Duncan Lake Property that should provide it with a further 3% interest in that property.